Weight Balancing on Boundaries: Introduction

 In terms of the Minkowski sum, the theorem says that

 if none of the weights is bigger than the sum of the rest.

 If $P$ is the unit disk, Theorem~\ref{theorem: different weights} is related to a reachability problem of a chain of links (or a robot arm) of lengths $w_1$, $w_2$, \dots, $w_k$ where one end is placed at the origin, each link can be rotated around the joints, and the links are allowed to cross each other.
-In order to reach every point of the disk of radius $w _1 + \dots + w _k$ centered at the origin, it is well known (e.g., \cite{DBLP:journals/siamcomp/HopcroftJW85}) that the condition $w_1 \le w_2 + \dots + w_k$ is sufficient (and necessary).
+In order to reach every point of the disk of radius $w _1 + \dots + w _k$ centered at the origin, it is known that the condition $w_1 \le w_2 + \dots + w_k$ is sufficient (and necessary)~\cite{hopcroft1985movement}.
 Theorem~\ref{theorem: different weights} generalizes this to arbitrary $P$.

-We will also give efficient algorithms to find such a location of points.
-On the other hand, if we drop the condition $w_1 \le w_2 + \dots + w_k$, then the conclusion does not hold in general (just let $P$ be a disk centered at the origin), and it is NP-complete to decide whether it holds for a given polygon~$P$.
+Our proof is constructive and leads to an efficient algorithm to find such a location of points for a given polygon~$P$.
+On the other hand, if we drop the condition $w_1 \le w_2 + \dots + w_k$, then the conclusion does not hold in general (just let $P$ be a disk centered at the origin), and we show that it is NP-hard to decide whether it holds for a given polygon~$P$.